Animesh-Darshan/Manual_Testing_Projects/README.md

 # Manual Testing Project

 ## Project Title
-**Manual Testing of Web Application**
+**OPEN_CART** & **CURA_HEALTHCARE_SERVICES**

 ---

 ## Project Description

-This repository contains the complete documentation for the manual testing of a web application.
+This repository contains the complete documentation for the manual testing of a web application - **OPEN_CART** & **CURA_HEALTHCARE_SERVICES** .
 The goal of this project is to ensure the quality and functionality of the application through rigorous manual testing methods.
 The project includes various testing processes, such as functional, UI/UX, compatibility, and security testing.
 Manual testing is a critical part of ensuring that the web application is user-friendly, functional, and secure.

 In this project, we perform tests without using any automation tools, focusing on detecting errors and improving the application's performance and user experience.